tomhosking/separator/README.md

 # Separator

-## Factorising Meaning and Form for Intent-Preserving Paraphrasing - Tom Hosking & Mirella Lapata
+This repo contains the code for the paper "Factorising Meaning and Form for Intent-Preserving Paraphrasing", Tom Hosking & Mirella Lapata (ACL 2021).

 ![Model diagram](/images/pipeline.png?raw=true)